SafiUllahAshfaq/interviews-learning/open-questions.md

 - "Session" vs "Token" startegies, what's the difference? ("Sessions" vs "JWT Token", how do they differ?)
 - How will you perform "server side request validation" for request body, query params or url params?
 - Why mono-repo architecture is used?
+- How can we send JWT from client to server? (in how many ways)

 ## Personal